 Autistic Children are Constantly in Bloom.

 I was particularly motivated to tell this story by a conversation I had earlier today with an acquaintance.
 I was explaining for whatever reason that my boys were Autistic when in response I instantly got the “sad face” and an “I’m sorry”.
 While I have no doubt that the sympathy was genuine, it was very wasted on me.
 You see, neither my children nor I are to be sympathized with.
-Empathy for sure but not sympathy, for my journey with these two boys saved me, not the other way around.
+Empathy for sure, but not sympathy.
+For my journey with these two boys saved me, not the other way around.

 My eldest quite literally saved my heart by coming into this world and transformed me as a human being as do most children.
 He however, had a special gift that took years to recognize, and that was Asperger’s.
 We knew he was a genius, wise beyond his years and an old soul with a young, wondrous mind, but many of the social cues were off and we could not quite put our finger on what it was.
 As he grew older the behaviors looked odder.
-He was interested almost intently on only certain things and exhibited behaviors as what we now recognize to have been stimming and OCD, looked a lot like a person living on the wrong planet.
+He was interested almost intently on only certain things and exhibited behaviors as what we now recognize to have been stimming and OCD.
+He looked a lot like a person living on the wrong planet.

-For eight years we tried to have another child when finally our Zachariah came along.
+For several years we tried to have another child when finally our Zachariah came along.
 Only then did we realize how long a journey we would have.
 We believe Zach was born Autistic, there was no major transformation, just a baby who did not make eye contact, no real human touch seemed to comfort him and sounds, colors or pictures set him off into a terrified tail spin.
 He could not speak and would not speak more than a few words until nearly third grade.
 God was showing me what I was made of.

 Much like the constant successes of a small child, an Autistic person can have those same successes every day in the most subtle but life changing ways.
-Ways only the Autistic person and a parent could appreciate and this goes on for a lifetime in many cases.
+Ways only the Autistic person and a parent could appreciate, and this goes on for a lifetime in many cases.
 Small accomplishments with enormous impacts, much like in a garden.

 In honor of “Autism Awareness Month”, we plant blue flowers every year.
 This year will be Bluebonnets and blue Larkspur.
 We install a blue light bulb in the light in our window and firmly plant a sign in our yard proudly stating the occasion.
-We also have a party night on Autism Awareness Day to celebrate our differences.
+We also have a party night on Autism World Awareness Day (April 2nd) to celebrate our differences.